-1. Current Allowable Floor-Area-Ratio (FAR), Height and Allowable Development calculations based on SUP.
+1. Current Allowable Floor-Area-Ratio (FAR).
+Height and Allowable Development calculations based on SUP.

-2. An overall FAR of 2.5 is shown, since the parcels are part of the overall Northern Gateway CDD Site along with the Jaguar development site. - 3.
-Conceptual analysis has shown that the current maximum FAR - of 0.75 is not enough to allow for mixed-income housing redevelopment to occur on the public housing sites.
-A refined FAR recommendation will be developed during the Braddock East planning process.
+2. An overall FAR of 2.5 is shown, since the parcels are part of the overall Northern Gateway CDD Site along with the Jaguar development site. - development site.

+3. Conceptual analysis has shown that the current maximum FAR. - of 0.75 is not enough to allow for mixed-income housing redevelopment to occur on the public housing sites.
+A refined FAR recommendation will be developed during the Braddock East - planning process.

-4. Based on FAR of 3.0 and a 97,000 sf parcel size, net of circulation space for buses, taxis and other vehicles. - 5.
+Based on FAR of 3.0 and a 97,000 st parce: size, net of circulation space for buses, taxis and other vehicles.

 Based on a 175,000 sf site area net of Payne Street extension.

-- 6. 1.3 acre park proposed leaving 30,000 sf site area 7.
-Total modeled for traffic impact analysis, should development occur other than the park.
-8. 282,838 SF approved with DSUP.
-9. Height and density of these sites will be determined during the Braddock East planning process.
-Numbers shown here are for the purpose of traffic impact analysis only.
+- 6. 1.3 acre park proposed leaving 30,000 of size area 7.
+Total modeled for traffic impact arraysis, should development occur other than the park.
+8. 282.838 SF approved with DSUP.
+9. Height and density of these sites will be determined during the Braddock East pranning process.
+Numbers shown here are for the purpose of traffic impact analysis on p.